opnsense/docs/source/manual/how-tos/bind.rst

     blacklist domains.
 Choose below the lists to use for blacklist categories.
 :Type of DNSBL:
     Here you can select the lists to use.
 Do not just select all and save.
-There are websites don't loading content when nested Ad's are not loaded.
+There are websites not loading content when nested ads are not loaded.
 :Whitelist Domains:
     When a website is blocked due to a false positiv you can enter the domain name here so it get's whitelisted before the blacklists come into play.